 What may be causing my radiating pain?

 Your sciatic nerve is only one PERIPHERAL nerve that forms from the nerve roots of the lumbar spine.
 Nerves can be either described as nerve roots or peripheral nerves.
 Nerve roots refer to L1, L2, L3, L4 and L5 roots and innervate specific parts of the lower extremities for motor and sensory purposes.
 These are part of the CENTRAL nervous system.
-Peripheral nerves are those that form from these nerve roots, typically being a combination of multiple levels coming together to create them.
+Peripheral nerves form from these nerve roots, typically a combination of multiple levels coming together to create them.
 Peripheral nerves are part of the PERIPHERAL nervous system.
 The following examples will help decipher between nerve root injury vs peripheral nerve injury.

 The L4 nerve root exits between the L4 and L5 vertebrae and provides both sensory (dermatome) and motor (myotome) function to the low back and leg in a specific pattern.
 The L4 nerve provides sensation to the lower back, anterior thigh and inside of the calf and ankle.
 It also provides motor function to the quadriceps and ankle dorsiflexion.
 Therefore, damage to the L4 NERVE ROOT – can cause numbness and tingle to the low back, anterior thigh or inside of the calf and foot and if severe enough can cause weakness in knee extension and ankle dorsiflexion.